MagicFoundation/Alcinoe/embarcadero/readme.txt

 * Right click on it and select "TortoiseSVN > Create patch..."
 * Click OK
 * Select "Save in Git format" and save the file somewhere
-* Update now the patch file by updating in it all paths to reflect the alcinoe SVN:
+* Update now the patch file by updating in it all paths to reflect the Alcinoe SVN:
   "embarcadero/<delphiName ex:sydney>/<delphiVersion ex:10_4_2>"